mikkergimenez/bookmarks/README.md

 I am really glad that Heroku and OpenShift at least have a websockets support, because many other PaaS providers still do not support it.
-Due to the aforementioned issues with websockets, I cannot include socket.io as part of the Hackathon Starter. *For now...*
+Due to the aforementioned issues with websockets, I cannot include socket.io as part of the Booknotes. *For now...*
 If you need to use socket.io in your app, please continue reading.

 First you need to install socket.io: